-So, keeping that in mind, I will be going through a series of steps that exactly lets you know the worth of your niche.
+So, keeping that in mind, I will be showing you a series of steps that exactly lets you know the worth of a niche.

 - Make a list of niches that you’re passionate about

 - Search Forums related to your niche